Conserving our Natural Resources and Reducing our Carbon Footprint!

-Le Spa Forêt site was carefully staked to ensure minimal disturbance.
-During excavation only the building footprint and a 15-20 foot perimeter was disturbed.
-Only 3 trees and some brush were removed from the site.
-Shrubs, trees and vegetation native to NEPA have been re-planted once the building was completed.
+Le Spa Forêt was carefully staked to ensure minimal disturbance.
+During excavation, only the building footprint and a 15–20-foot perimeter was disturbed.
+Three trees and some brushes were removed from the site, but more trees, shrubs and vegetation native to NEPA have been re-planted since the building was completed.

 Huber’s ZIP system was used for the exterior sheathing.
-By using this sheathing less mature trees will be cut down to provide lumber for this PAGreenHouse since the ZIP system can be made from smaller trees or brush.
+By using this sheathing, less mature trees were cut down to provide lumber for this PA Greenhouse since the ZIP system can be made from smaller trees or brush.
 Additionally, the ZIP system is mold resistant which helps ensure healthier indoor air quality.

 Instead of stick framing the roof, onsite trusses were used for Le Spa Forêt.
 Since trusses are a factory engineered solution, the typical onsite waste due to cutting of material for the roof was virtually eliminated.

-Each of the faucets in Le Spa Forêt will hold the Environmental Protection Agency’s Water Sense label.
+Each of the faucets in Le Spa Forêt hold the Environmental Protection Agency’s Water Sense label.
 Every faucet that holds this label uses at least 20% less water than the norm.
-The average faucet in Le Spa Forêt will use only 1.5 gallons of water per minute.
+The average faucet in Le Spa Forêt uses only 1.5 gallons of water per minute.
 This helps conserve water, our most valuable natural resource.

-Le Spa Forêt and the spa suites were painted with low/no VOC paints throughout.
+Le Spa Forêt and the Spa Suites were painted with low/no VOC paints throughout.
 By nearly eliminating VOC’s emitted from paints, indoor air quality is improved.
-Additionally, it helps protect our environment.

-Carpets installed in all our spa suites and common areas of the Le Spa Forêt are made from 100% recycled products.
+Carpets installed in all our spa suites were made from 100% recycled products.

-Light fixtures that accommodate compact fluorescent lights (CFL’s) will be used throughout Le Spa Forêt.
+Light fixtures that accommodate compact fluorescent lights (CFL’s) are used throughout Le Spa Forêt.
 CFL’s lest much longer than traditional incandescent bulbs and use approximately 20% less electricity.

 Salt Water Pool and Hot Tub

-The salt water system uses UV technology to break down simple table salt into sodium and chloride to naturally chlorinate the water.
+The salt-water system uses UV technology to break down simple table salt into sodium and chloride to naturally chlorinate the water.
 Not only is this safer for the environment, but it is also gentler on the skin, eyes, and the air you breathe.
 Additionally, the desert air HVAC system recycles humidity in the air to heat the salt-water pool water (normally kept around 82℉ with 40% humidity).

 BeeKind, Bath Amenities